sagemath/sagewiki_to_gh-2022-10-10/sage_mathematica.md

 == Basic functionality ==
 === Declaring variables ===
 Mathematica assumes that all otherwise unknown symbols are algebraic quantities.
-Python and Sage don't, they are declared as follows:
+Python and Sage don't; they are declared as follows:

 {{{
 sage: var('x,y,a,b,c')